thomashayama/arcade-ai-interview/README.md

 Your application should accomplish the following:

-1. **Extract Key Actions**: Identify and extract the step-by-step actions the user performed
-2. **Identify UI Elements**: Determine what specific UI elements were clicked, typed, or interacted with
+1. **Identify User Interactions**: List out the actions the user did in a human readable format (i.e. "Clicked on checkout", "Search for X")
-3. **Generate Human-Friendly Summary**: Create a clear, readable summary of what the user was trying to accomplish
+2. **Generate Human-Friendly Summary**: Create a clear, readable summary of what the user was trying to accomplish
-4. **Create a Social Media Image**: Generate an image suitable for sharing on social platforms that represents the flow
+3. **Create a Social Media Image**: Generate an creative image suitable for sharing on social platforms that represents the flow and would drive engagement

 These items should be then displayed in a **markdown file** that can be committed in your project